 10. Check out North Korea from Ganghwa Peace Observatory

-Ganghwa Peace Observatory (강화평화전망대), located in the north of the Civilian Passage Restriction Line in Ganghwado, was restricted for military equipment until September 2008.
-It now reopen for public.
+Ganghwa Peace Observatory (강화평화전망대), located north of the Civilian Passage Restriction Line in Ganghwado, was restricted for military equipment until September 2008.
+It now reopens for the public.

 It is actually very impressive to see how close is North Korea, just a few kilometers from us.
 There is a special atmosphere to imagine other people living on the other side of the border completely closed off to the rest of the world.